The Two Types of Canadian Peace Bonds You Should Know About

 Peace bonds are a means to ensure amicability between the parties.
 They are beneficial to an accused as the criminal charges are withdrawn once they enter into a Peace Bond.
 This type of resolution requires Crown consent and involves the accused being placed on a recognizance for a set period of time (usually 12 months).
 During this time, the accused will be forced to abide by a set of conditions (often counselling).

 Peace bonds help, as their name implies, to keep the peace.
 They are essentially an agreement between you and the court that ensures the safety of personal property and other people.
 Keep reading to learn more about the two types of Canadian peace bonds.
+Keep reading to learn more about the two types of Canadian peace bonds and how experienced criminal defence lawyers like Batting, Wyman Barristers can assist.

 Common Law Peace Bond